The extensive scope of the medical universe

 Digital diagnostic imaging

-Includes digital radiography and intraoral cameras
+Includes high-resolution radiography and MRI scanning

-CAD/CAM systems for creating dental restorations
+Printing systems for creating custom prosthetics

 Advanced sterilization systems

-Autoclaves ensuring complete instrument sterility
+Plasma units ensuring surgical instrument sterility

-The progression of professional expertise
+The progression of medical careers

 The architecture of modern health systems